bartdesmet/ExpressionFutures/CSharpExpressions/README.md

 Instead of going down the route of emitting calls to the `Expression.Dynamic` factory, we decided to model the dynamic operations as first-class node types in the C# expression API.
 This improves the experience for expression analysis and translation by retaining the user intent in the shape of the resulting tree.
 Reduction of those nodes ultimately falls back to emitting `Dynamic` nodes, thus leveraging the C# runtime binder and the DLR.

 All of the `dynamic` support is provided through `DynamicCSharpExpression` which derives from `CSharpExpression` and provides factory methods analogous to the LINQ factories but prefixed with `Dynamic`.
 For example, `Add` becomes `DynamicAdd`.
 We could flatten the class hierarchy for the factory methods, though the current design could allow for separating out the `dynamic` support in a separate library.
 When not referenced, the C# compiler would fail resolving the required factory methods, thus making the `dynamic` feature unavailable in expression trees.
 This opt-in mechanism could come in handy.

+> Note: The thinking around the opt-in mechanism has changed a bit with the introduction of the [*expression tree like types* prototype](https://github.com/bartdesmet/roslyn/tree/ExpressionTreeLikeTypes) where custom expression builder types can be provided.
+If we decide to go that route in the C# language and compiler, then opting in or out of dynamic becomes a matter of providing custom expression builder types that have or lack the `Dynamic*` factory methods (or overloads of factory methods without the `Dynamic*` prefix but with an additional "info" object that captures late binding information).

 Dynamic node types are mirrored after the `Microsoft.CSharp.RuntimeBinder.Binder` factory methods, so we have dynamically bound nodes for `BinaryOperation`, `Convert`, `GetIndex`, `GetMember`, `Invoke`, `InvokeConstructor`, `InvokeMember`, and `UnaryOperation`.
 Some of these could be revisited in the C# expression API to get nomenclature that aligns better with the existing LINQ expression API's, e.g. using `Call` in lieu of `InvokeMember`.